heedy/heedy/CONTRIBUTING.md

 When reporting a bug, please include enough information for someone unfamilar with your setup to reproduce your bug.

+## Pull Requests

+Please run the [prettier](https://github.com/prettier/prettier) formatter on all code.
+If using vscode, you can install the `esbenp.prettier-vscode` extension, and enable formatting on save.

 ## Contributor License Agreement

 ```